Did you know that only around 8% of people actually achieve their resolutions each year?

 - Have fun living in the RV full-time!
 Soon, we are going to put everything in storage and we plan on living in our RV full-time for the foreseeable future.
 I can’t wait to see what our first full year of RVing will be like!

-Here are some of my favorite photos from 2015 (follow me on Instagram to see more!):
+Here are some of my favorite photos from this year (follow me on Instagram to see more!):

-What are your New Year’s resolutions and yearly goals for 2016?
-How was 2015 for you?
+What are your New Year’s resolutions and yearly goals for this year?